inspire-1a03/intersession-2020-Candace-A/docs/index.md

 ## Day 1: Reflection

+Today, during the first day of this course we worked through steps to create and edit a webpage through GitHub, and GitHub Pages.
+Aside from initially having a trivial technical issue getting into the Teams meeting and joining a few minutes late, it was refreshingly simple and straightforward to accomplish and troubleshoot the tasks without any confusion or snags at all.
+Considering how little experience I have with any of this, it was surprisingly clear and the steps to work through it, along with Jay Brodeur’s guidance, helped me to have a better overall understanding of how to navigate GitHub.
+The use of Markdown to put in accurate syntax and formatting made it a breeze, though I am admittedly still inexperienced enough to rely on it as a reference, instead of knowing it completely by memory yet.

 <!--
 In this section, provide a ~250 word reflection on your first day of the module, and discuss why you're interested in this module and what you hope to take away from it.